How are new paradigms born?

 Finally cognitive dissonance becomes too great and we cast down the paradigm, without anything to replace it or in allegiance to a new idea that has presented itself.

 At the moment of casting down the old paradigm or in the space thus created, a new idea may dawn on us, which, when seen with clearer vision, more closely fits and addresses the circumstances.
-Or the barriers fall to accepting an idea that has already arrived.
+Or the barriers to accepting an idea that has already arrived fall.

 The new idea may be inspired; it may come from dawning awareness.
 Wherever it comes from, it becomes our new paradigm or belief.
 This process has been called “paradigmatic breakthrough.”
 If the breakthrough is lasting, we call it a “paradigm shift.”

 We move from paradigm to paradigm, shedding them as a crab does its shell, as long as we rely predominantly on the intellect, which most males seem to do.